kashifsoofi/blog-code-samples/movies-api-with-go-chi-and-postgres/README.md

     command: "postgresql://postgres:Password123@movies.db:5432/moviesdb?sslmode=disable up"
 ```

-Open a terminal at the root of the project where docker-compose file is location and execute following command to start database server and apply migrations to create `uuid-ossp` extension and `movies` table.
+Open a terminal at the root of the project where docker-compose file is located and execute following command to start database server and apply migrations to create `uuid-ossp` extension and `movies` table.
 ```shell
 docker-compose -f docker-compose.dev-env.yml up -d
 ```